iitmcvg/iitmcvg.github.io/_posts/2018-05-25-SVM-and-NN-part2.md

 ```

 # The model
 The neural network which we are building is a very small one.
-It has 3 hidden layers, with $$tanh$$ activations and an output layer with a softmax activation.
+It has 3 hidden layers, with **tanh** activations and an output layer with a softmax activation.
 The softmax activation is defined as follows:

 $$ \begin{equation}
 y_i = \frac{e^{z_i}}{\sum_{j=0}^N e^{z_j}}
 \end{equation} $$

 Where $$y_i$$ represents the $$i^{th}$$ element of the output vector.
 This is the output activation we use for classification tasks, as the values of the output can be interpreted as class probabilities.
-The loss function to use for classification tasks is called the _cross entropy_ loss.
+The loss function to use for classification tasks is called the **cross entropy loss**.
 The loss for binary classification is as follows:

 $$ \begin{equation}
 −(ylog(p)+(1−y)log(1−p))